besmirzanaj/cloudalbania-website/content/posts/2022-08-implement-ifconfig.md

 172.17.0.1
 ```

-This allowed me to quickly test the image capabilties and make sure the container could run but since the service would only listen to port 8080 it is not very practical.
+This allowed me to quickly test the image capabilties and make sure the container could run, but since the service would only listen to port 8080, it is not very practical for accessing it.
 I needed a way to expose the service to a more reachable port such as 80 and 443, a dedicated hostname and have the capability to implement a SSL cert in front of the service.

 ## Implementing echoip as a docker-compose service